dpsenner/mqtt-presentation/src/PRESENTATION.md

 MQTT is a light weight protocol that:

-* Provides publish-subscribe pattern
 * Is designed to consume only very little power
 * Requires only a very small memory footprint
-* Requires very low bandwith
+* Requires very low bandwidth

 ## MQTT topics and payloads